LAC-Tech/laterbase/README.md

 - Improve operational efficiency for supply chain and logistics industries.
 - Ensure data resiliency during network outages through local event recording and syncing.
 - Flexibility - users can define their own formats & schemas, that work with their existing systems.
-- Performance that's purely focused on event sourcing workflows, nothing else.
+- Performance: purely focused on writing and aggregating event streams, nothing else.
 - Support multi-platform usage on servers, mobile phones, and web apps.

 ### Key Features

 - Network outage resilience.
 Events are recorded locally and synced later when network conditions allow it, with no loss of data.
+- Flexibility: multi-master, CRDT based system means events can be sent in any order, and servers can be on-device, on-premise or on the cloud.
 - Back-dating: events can be written retroactively, allowing the integration of existing and third party data.
 - Extensibility: Provide users with the ability to define their own schemas and aggregation functions to suit their particular needs.
 - Uses high performance tools to ensure efficient processing